EN

 The contractor requested to submit a survey report in a case about a floor which was partly constructed by the subcontractor.
 The owner sued the contractor at the Court of Arbitration because the floor had defects.

-The contractor had engaged a subcontractor to construct the floor and this subcontractor appointed another subcontractor in relation to part of the flooring.
-The problem was that no arbitration clause had been agreed between the two subcontractors and therefore the contractor could not bring the last subcontractor into the arbitration case.
+The contractor had engaged a subcontractor to construct the floor, and this subcontractor appointed another subcontractor for part of the flooring.
+The problem was that no arbitration clause had been agreed upon between the two subcontractors, and therefore, the contractor could not bring the last subcontractor into the arbitration case.
 Therefore, the contractor was compelled to sue this subcontractor at the District Court.

 The subcontractor was of the opinion that a new survey report had to be made because he was not a party to the arbitration case and because the survey report had not been drafted until after the case at the District Court had been filed.